 Last year, that figure surpassed 2,000,000.
 Not bad for a country with a population of just over 300,000 itself.

 The question is, with so many tourists converging on the island, is it still possible to discover a side of Iceland that’s off the beaten path?
-The answer is yes.
+The answer is yes… if you know where to look.

-I recently travelled to Iceland as part of the #knowiceland campaign with Hotel Ranga.
-The aim?
-To see a different side of the island, a side of the island that is treasured by locals but often missed by tourists.
+My most recent trip to the country focused on just that.
+My aim was to see a different side of the island, a side of the island that is treasured by locals but often missed by tourists.

 Get some comfortable hiking boots on guys, it’s time to discover some of southern Iceland’s hidden gems.